-Baggage bays, front and rear service compartments and main power compartment lights are automatically turned ON when the corresponding compartment door is opened.
-A telltale light on the dashboard illuminates when a baggage bay door is open.
+Baggage compartments, front and rear service compartments and main power compartment lights are automatically turned ON when the corresponding compartment door is opened.
+A telltale light on the dashboard illuminates when the baggage compartment door is open.

 MUD FLAPS AND SPLASH GUARDS